BagelBrandon/mineodity-finished/README.md

 # Mineodity

-## About
+## About Mineodity
-You are Major Steve a major of mine force betalion 14a.
+You are Major Steve a major of mine force betalion 141 Alpha Romeo.
 Your task is to kill the C R E E P E R S and   G H A S T S who are threatening the world of mineodity.
+We do not know where the creepers and ghasts came from all we know is they need to be ERADICATED.
 Godspeed Major Steve.

 ## How To Play